TRU AI Tools Guidance

 AI usage decisions must be based on TRU’s official Data Classification framework.

-Before using any AI tool, users are required to review the definitions and examples outlined in the HorAIzon Guidelines – TRU Data Classification webpage to determine whether the information involved is classified as Public, Internal, or Confidential.
+Before using any AI tool, users are required to review the TRU Data Classification section of the TRU AI Use and Governance Guidelines, which outlines the definitions and examples used to determine whether information is classified as Public, Internal, or Confidential.

 Failure to align AI usage with TRU Data Classification standards may result in privacy, legal, or regulatory risk.